webpack/webpack.js.org/src/content/plugins/normal-module-replacement-plugin.md

 ## TypeScript Considerations

-The TypeScript compiler requires that all files be physically-present in order to function, and will throw the following error if you complete the above tasks:
+The TypeScript compiler requires that all files be physically-present in order to generate an output.
+If you attempt to complete the above tasks, you will likely receive the following error:

 ``` shell
 TS2307: Cannot find module './config/config-APP_TARGET'.
 ```

 To correct this issue, you'll need to create an additional file to satisfy the compiler without breaking the
-NormalMosuleReplacementPlugin:
+NormalModuleReplacementPlugin:

 __config/config-APP_TARGET.ts__